Computational Biology Summer Program (CBSP)

 This summer undergraduate students participated in The Computational Biology Summer Program.
 The poster session at the end of the program showed the amazing diversity of specialization students developed during the 10-week session.

 The Tri-Institutional PhD Program in Computational Biology & Medicine (CBM) and the Office of Science Education & Training at Memorial Sloan Kettering Cancer Center invite applications for the 2019 Computational Biology Summer Program (CBSP).
-CBSP is designed to bring approximately 15 outstanding computer science/applied math undergraduate freshmen, sophomores, and juniors interested in pursuing a research at the interface of computer science and biomedicine for a summer research experience on the Weill Cornell/Sloan Kettering campuses.
+The 10-week program is designed to bring outstanding computer science/applied math rising sophomores, juniors, and seniors interested in pursuing a research at the interface of computer science and biomedicine for a summer research experience on the Weill Cornell/Sloan Kettering campuses.
 Applicants must have computer science experience and fluency.
 The program runs from June 1-August 7, 2020.
 The application will be available beginning on November 1, 2019 and must be submitted online by February 2, 2020.

 Students who are accepted to CBSP will: